Detroit Watch Company

 Specifications

-- Caliber: Swiss Sellita SW280-1.
+Caliber: Swiss Sellita SW280-1.
 Finition elabore.
 Automatic & Manual winding, 26 Jewels, Glycidur Balance, Shock-absorber-Novodiac, Nivaflex, Date Calendar, 28800 Vibrations Per Hour, 38 hour power reserve.
 Decorated movement.
 Blued screws.
 Perlage, Cotes de Geneve.
+Adjusted to +4s to +6s/day.

 Sent by Paris, France’s King Louis XIV, Fort Pontchartrain du Détroit was established as the first permanent French settlement and new center of the fur trade and military power by French officer, Antoine Laumet de la Mothe, Sieur de Cadillac in 1701.